 Roumde Adjia Stadium – Garoua,

 From the tournament’s history, no team is considered a favourite.
 Every team is a team to watch.
-However, Algeria, Cameroon, Senegal, Nigeria and Egypt and Ghana are on a mission to make history.
+However, Algeria, Cameroon, Senegal, Nigeria and Egypt and Ghana were among the teams on a mission to make history.
+Senegal won the AFCON 2021 in Cameroon.